Cutting Cheese: Sculpture, Craft and Performance

 We welcomed 3,939 visitors to the exhibition from 20 June to 30 September.
 Don’t worry if you missed it, as select works remain available for purchase.
 Visit the Sculpture page to see the full range.

-Fluvii was part of a summer programme of events at Houghton Lodge, a Grade II* listed ‘Cottage Orné’ surrounded by mature trees and lawns sweeping down to the banks of the famous River Test.
-Arguably one of the most beautiful privately owned gardens to visit in Hampshire, the Lodge combines historic architecture with stunning natural beauty.
+Arguably one of the most beautiful privately owned gardens to visit in Hampshire, Houghton Lodge combines historic architecture with stunning natural beauty.
 Visitors can enjoy both formal and informal gardens, as well as over 15 acres (6 hectares) of meadows and walks along the picturesque River Test.
 There are resident alpacas, a small flock of Hebridean sheep, and a resident ‘snorting’ topiary dragon.
 Freshly prepared light lunches, cream teas and homemade cakes are served with tea and coffee in The Glass House Tea Room.
 For more information, visit https://houghtonlodge.co.uk/